tejanshsachdeva/FetchMyAttachments/WalkThrough.md

 - Ensure your email credentials are correct to avoid authentication errors.
 - If the text file is too large or incorrectly formatted, you may encounter errors.
 Ensure each email address is on a new line.
 - The date range should be valid and within the past to avoid errors in fetching attachments.

+### Security Measures

+1. **Session State for Temporary Storage**:

+   The email address is stored in the Streamlit session state, minimizing the need for re-entry and reducing the risk of exposure.
+2. **Email Format Validation**:

+   The code includes validation for the email format using a regular expression, ensuring that only properly formatted email addresses are processed**Sanitization of Folder and File Names**:
+3. Folder and file names are sanitized to prevent path traversal attacks, ensuring that only safe characters are used in paths.

 ### Troubleshooting and Support